StefanoGuglielmo/StefanoGuglielmo/README.md

 # Hi, I'm Stefano 🧠🔬💻

-PhD in Neuroscience | Interested in neural circuits, behavior, learning, and memory.
+PhD in Neurosciences | Interested in neural circuits, behavior, learning, and memory.

 You can find out more about my work through my recent publications: